The Truth About Wisdom Teeth

 Jaw Pain

-The pressure from emerging or impacted wisdom teeth can lead to jaw pain, which can radiate throughout the face and head.
+The pressure from emerging or impacted teeth can lead to jaw pain, which can radiate throughout the face and head.
 This pain can vary from mild discomfort to severe, debilitating pain.

 Bite Irregularities